f/awesome-chatgpt-prompts/PROMPTS.md

 Chat subject:
 ${talk_subject}

 Generate the WhatsApp dialogue naturally based on the subject above.
 The contact’s messages should be in ${language_name:Turkish} language and ${talk_style} (e.g. broken ${language_name:Turkish} with typos and awkward wording.
-My messages should be correct Turkish with no typos).
+My messages should be correct ${language_name:Turkish} with no typos).
 Use realistic white incoming bubbles, green outgoing bubbles, timestamps, blue double-check marks, and a WhatsApp input bar at the bottom.

 Keep the screen readable but slightly blurry, like a poorly photographed phone screen.
 ```